Why talking about money can be good for your relationship?

 Get a handle on your debt.

-Planning a life together is an ideal time to address any existing financial baggage, for example, loans or liabilities.
+When starting a life with your significant other, take time to address any existing financial baggage, for example, loans or liabilities.
 Common debts include (but are not limited to) personal loans, HECS/student debts, car loans and unpaid credit cards.
 Discuss your financial baggage together.
 It can help each of you create a plan for paying off the debt so you can move forward financially.
 Talk to your bank about how to reduce and pay off debt, they may be able to help.

-If you’re experiencing financial difficulty, worried you can’t make your repayments or your income has significantly changed, our Customer Assist team are here to help and can be contacted on 1800 331 665.
+If you’re experiencing financial difficulty, worried you can’t make your repayments or your income has significantly changed, Westpac Assist are here to help and can be contacted on 1800 067 497.

 Tip: It’s important to understand that all the people named on any loan accounts are responsible and liable for the debt, including fees and interest.